AnantDhavale/Local-OCR-Chakshu/README.md

-# Local-OCR-Chakshu
+# Chakshu OCR
-An hybrid OCR that works absolutely locally with zero cost and no GPUs.
+Chakshu is a hybrid OCR that works absolutely locally with zero cost and no GPUs.
+My thinking is an OCR should be like a pdf viewer, as simple and as local.
 # Hybrid OCR 🔍

 100% Local OCR with Intelligent Correction**